nickcharles/Spool/README.md

 ### Lightweight

-- With the full String++ library weighing in at just over 300 lines, you get exactly what you need, and that's it.
+- With the full StringPP library weighing in at just over 300 lines, you get exactly what you need, and that's it.

 ### Modular